-Our amplifiers simply do not run hot.
-Like their more expensive siblings, they are the coolest running tube type amplifiers in history allowing you to actually touch the tops of the mighty KT120's and never be burned!
-The internal temperature of our amplifiers is a bit warmer than the inside of your mouth, resulting in an indeterminate lifespan.
+Our amplifiers simply do not run as hot as any other tube-type amplifiers.
+In fact, they are the coolest running tube type amplifiers in history, allowing you to actually touch the tops of the mighty KT120's and never be burned!
+While we caution against grabbing the sides of the output tubes (they must be hot to function), the internal temperature of our amplifiers is a bit warmer than the inside of your mouth, resulting in an indeterminate lifespan.

 Due to the unique design, all the components in the amplifier undergo much less stress than in conventional designs.
 Due to the efficiency of the concept, our transformers can be lighter and despite Bob Carver specifying esoteric steel for their cores, it helps us sell a $4000 amplifier for under $3000.
 Transformers are traditionally the most expensive component so if there’s no compromise in performance, this is a genuine benefit.

 5-YEAR TUBE WARRANTY!

 Although Bob Carver has been demonstrated to be at the leading edge of amplifier design, introducing, through the years, patented and unique approaches to efficiency and performance, many engineers believe power supplies may be one of his great strengths.
 As with his legendary SunFire tracking power supplies, the bottom line is that you may expect our amplifiers to outlive any other brand, and our extended warranties underscore that fact.